 Students will also have the opportunity to travel on Germany’s dense network of trains and long-distance busses to various Germany and European destinations.
 And as we have discovered in the 21st century, air travel in Europe is becoming less expensive, thus making a weekend jaunt to London or Athens possible for study abroad students.

 Student in the TCNJ Heidelberg program will be billed for a special TCNJ Heidelberg fee ($11,990 in 2015-2016) that will be very close to the regular prices for TCNJ tuition and TCNJ housing.
 Unfortunately, costs continue to rise in Europe, and we are working hard to keep the cost of the program as close to the normal TCNJ tuititon/fees and housing as possible.
-We will have an exact price for Fall 2015 and Spring 2016 after the Board of Trustees meet in July 2015.
 As the Heidelberg program does not have a board plan, students will need to cook their meals in the fully-equipped kitchens located in the student residences.
 You may also eat at the SRH campus cafeteria throughout the semester on an ala-carte basis.
 (You will receive detailed instructions during orientation week at the SRH.)

 TCNJ students receiving financial aid and scholarships will continue to receive this assistance without any reductions.

 Students should refer to the CGE’s application page for guidelines to apply for this program.